tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?**  faith bian and ame retired. offlane constantly changed throughout the year. tour 1 was xiàng yǔ. lima major was old eleven. tour 2 and berlin was zeal. tour 3 onwards was niu

-ALSO, IT'S NOT PSG LGD ANYMORE, IT'S JUST LGD GAMING
+**How did this roster happen?** There were kinda two retirement tours on display at last year's TI.
+Matu's was the "I'M OUTTA HERE BITCHES" vibe and Ame's had more of a "Your father doesn't want anyone to make a fuss" energy.
+LGD ended up filling Ame's carry shoes surprisingly well with young EHOME talent, shiro.

+Faith_bian also retired and finding a replacement offlaner was a real... you know, years ago I would've looked up some deep elaborate Chinese idiomatic lore phrase to drop here, but I'm a busy man these days so I'm just gonna hit you with the Google Translate.
+Finding a replacement offlaner has been a real 狗屎表演.
+Yeah.
+I'm sure that means what I want it to.

+Tour 1 they had 项羽/xiàng yǔ, Lima Major was old eLeVeN, Tour 2 and Berlin Major's offlaner was zeal, and Tour 3 onwards has been niu.

+Also, before you ask: Yes, Ame's was *kind of* the classic "Chinese retirement" because he literally just won the [2022 Asian Games](https://liquipedia.net/dota2/Asian_Games/2022) with Team China despite not playing competitively since last TI.

+*NOTE TO SELF - IT'S JUST LGD NOW.
+NOT PSG.LGD.
+DON'T CALL THEM PSG.LGD ANYMORE.
+CALL THEM HONKAI.STAR.RAIL.LGD IF YOU HAVE TO.*

 **How was their DPC year?** 1284 points